Babar Azam Reflects On His ODI Career As He Prepares For His 100th Match - UrduPoint

 Babar Azam Reflects On His ODI Career As He Prepares For His 100th Match

-The skipper has been the number-one batter on the ICC ODI Rankings since 2 April 2022 and currently holds the Sir Garfield Sobers Trophy for ICC Men’s Cricketer of the Year and ICC Men’s ODI Cricketer of the Year award, the last being his second in as many years.
+Pakistan captain Babar Azam has had an illustrious career since he made his debut for Pakistan in a One-Day International against Zimbabwe in Lahore almost eight years ago

-KARACHI: (UrduPoint/UrduPoint / Pakistan Point News-May 6, 2023) Pakistan captain Babar Azam has had an illustrious career since he made his debut for Pakistan in a One-Day International against Zimbabwe in Lahore almost eight years ago.
+LAHORE, (APP - UrduPoint / Pakistan Point News - 6th May, 2023 ):Pakistan captain Babar Azam has had an illustrious career since he made his debut for Pakistan in a One-Day International against Zimbabwe in Lahore almost eight years ago.

 The prolific batter has transformed himself into one of the most successful batters in recent history.
 He has been the number-one batter on the ICC ODI Rankings since 2 April 2022 and currently holds the Sir Garfield Sobers Trophy for ICC Men's Cricketer of the Year and ICC Men's ODI Cricketer of the Year award, the last being his second in as many years.